butopen/ssonext/packages/ssonext.com/src/docs/getting-started.md

 # Getting started

 ## Getting a login/sign-up form on your site
 SSONext is an open source single sign-on solution.
 The goal we want to achieve is making it possible to have a user management system ready in seconds.

 The result will be a form similar to this one:

 ![The base SSONext login form](/assets/img/soonext-login-form-example.jpg)

+1) Get you code
+2) Integrate on the frontend
+3) (optional) Integrate on the backend

 SSONext must be integrated on the frontend and on the backend.